 I’m scared when I’m on my balcony and I look down… but that doesn’t mean it’s dangerous to do so or that my balcony is going to fall off !

 Also, nothing builds up and maintains self-confidence like overcoming travelers’ fears.
-And there are numerous reasons to be afraid while away, without facing danger: one can fear the unknown or the discomfort of sticking out like a sore thumb, others may be scared of not being able to communicate or mortified at the idea of getting lost or by not having a certain control on their environment.
+There are numerous reasons to be afraid while away, without facing danger.
+One can fear the unknown or the discomfort of sticking out like a sore thumb.
+Others may be scared of not being able to communicate or mortified at the idea of getting lost or by not having a certain control over their environment.
 There is nothing more human than fear.
 But overcoming these feelings can become such a great source of pride!

 Want to know more?